lewagon/dotfiles/04-Front-End/03-Bootstrap/Optional-02-Accessibility/README.md

 ### LightHouse (Google)
 Lighthouse is an audit tool which tests accessibility among other things.
 You can test it on the page you fixed in this challenge.
 [Lighthouse explained](https://developers.google.com/web/tools/lighthouse/).
-If you experience difficulties the first time you launch an audit, try to reboot Chrome
+If you experience difficulties the first time you launch an audit, try to reboot Chrome.

 ### Accessibility Insights (Microsoft)